Why Do Better Loss Functions Lead to Less Transferable Features?: Results

-where $\bm{x}_{k, m}$ is the embedding of example $m$ in class $k$, $N_k$ is the number of examples in class $k$, and $\mathrm{sim}(\bm{x}, \bm{y}) = \bm{x}^\mathsf{T}\bm{y}/(\|\bm{x}\|\|\bm{y}\|)$ is cosine similarity between vectors.
-If the embeddings are first $L^2$ normalized, then $1-R^2$ is the ratio of the average within-class variance to the weighted total variance, where the weights are inversely proportional to the number of examples in each class.
-For a balanced dataset, $R^2$ is also equivalent to centered kernel alignment~\cite{cortes2012algorithms,cristianini2002kernel} between the embeddings and the one-hot label matrix, with a cosine kernel.
-We also examined alternative class separation metrics (Appendix~\ref{app:other_ratios}); results were similar.
+\end{samepage} where $\bm{x}_{k, m}$ is the embedding of example $m$ in class $k \in \{1, \ldots, K\}$, $N_k$ is the number of examples in class $k$, and $\mathrm{sim}(\bm{x}, \bm{y}) = \bm{x}^\mathsf{T}\bm{y}/(\|\bm{x}\|\|\bm{y}\|)$ is cosine similarity between vectors.
+As we show in Appendix~\ref{app:relationships}, if the embeddings are first $L^2$ normalized, then $1-R^2$ is the ratio of the average within-class variance to the weighted total variance, where the weights are inversely proportional to the number of examples in each class.
+For a balanced dataset, $R^2$ is equivalent to centered kernel alignment~\cite{cortes2012algorithms,cristianini2002kernel} between the embeddings and the one-hot label matrix, with a cosine kernel.
+See Appendix~\ref{app:other_ratios} for results with other distance metrics.

-As shown in Table~\ref{tab:r2} and Figure~\ref{fig:r2}, all regularizers and alternative loss functions resulted in greater class separation in penultimate (average pooling) layer representations as compared to softmax loss.
-Whereas additional final layer $L^2$, logit penalty, and squared error also produced greater class separation before the penultimate layer, other losses did not.
+As shown in Table~\ref{tab:r2} and Figure~\ref{fig:r2}, all regularizers and alternative loss functions we investigate produce greater class separation in penultimate layer representations as compared to vanilla softmax loss.
+Importantly, this increase in class separation is specific to forms of regularization that affect networks' final layers.
+In Appendix~\ref{app:autoaugment_class_separation}, we show that adding regularization through data augmentation improves accuracy without a substantial change in class separation.
+We further investigate the training dynamics of class separation in Appendix~\ref{app:training_dynamics}, finding that, for softmax cross-entropy, class separation peaks early in training and then falls, whereas for other objectives, class separation either saturates or continues to rise as training progresses.

-Although losses that improve class separation also improve accuracy on the ImageNet validation set, they result in penultimate layer features that are substantially less useful for other tasks. \textcite{kornblith2019better} previously showed that networks trained with label smoothing and dropout learn less transferable features.
-As in this work, we trained logistic regression classifiers to classify a selection of transfer datasets~\cite{bossard2014food,krizhevsky2009learning,berg2014birdsnap,xiao2010sun,krause2013collecting,parkhi2012cats,nilsback2008automated}, using fixed features from networks trained with different losses.
-As shown in Table~\ref{tab:transfer}, features from networks trained with vanilla softmax loss yield the highest transfer accuracy.
-However, when we attempted to relearn the original 1000-way ImageNet classifier using 50,046 training set examples, features from networks trained with vanilla softmax loss performed \text{worst}.
-Thus, the ease with which ImageNet classifier weights can be relearned from representations is inversely related to the performance of these representations when they are used to classify other datasets (Figure~\ref{fig:scatter}).